 1. Place bulgar into a bowl of water and let it soak for about 15 minutes

-2. Chop onions into strips (leave a handful of strips aside to grate into meat mixture)
+2. Slice onions into strips (leave a handful of strips aside to grate into meat mixture)

-3. Drizzle olive oil into a frying pan, add a dash of salt, a dash of pepper, and the rest of the onions.
+3. Drizzle olive oil into a frying pan, add a dash of salt, a dash of pepper, and onions.
 Sauté onions until slightly wilted.

 4. In a big bowl, add ground beef, 1 teaspoon of salt, pepper, and the leftover grated onions and knead together (place a separate bowl of water beside you and continuously wet your hands as you knead)

-5. After you have kneaded the meat, add the bulgar and mix it well (it should look like a meat loaf)
+5. After you have kneaded the meat, add the bulgur and mix it well (it should look like a meat loaf)